Statistics of Real vs. Fake Reviews. Research by RetainTrust

 • TripAdvisor – travel review platform that provides reviews of hotels, restaurants, attractions, and other travel related businesses and services.

 The diverse networks analyzed in the research, Google My Business (Google Maps), Yelp, Glassdoor, Trustpilot, TripAdvisor, were chosen by RetainTrust to provide a comprehensive understanding of the prevalence and characteristics of fake versus real reviews across various online platforms.
 Each network has distinct user bases and types of businesses, offering various insights and patterns of review authenticity.
-By researching these platforms, we aimed to capture a wide spectrum of review behaviors and identify common issues and best practices for detecting and managing fake, fraudulent, and low quality reviews.
-This approach ensures that the findings are accurate and applicable across different contexts and other similar networks, enhancing the overall reliability of the research and providing valuable recommendations for businesses and review platforms as well.

 Timeline of the Research